rust-lang/prev.rust-lang.org/en-US/faq.md

 Is this project controlled by Mozilla?
 </a></h3>

 No. Rust started as Graydon Hoare's part-time side project in 2006 and remained so for over 3 years.
 Mozilla got involved in 2009 once the language was mature enough to run basic tests and demonstrate its core concepts.
 Though it remains sponsored by Mozilla, Rust is developed by a diverse community of enthusiasts from many different places around the world.
-The [Rust Team](https://www.rust-lang.org/team.html) is composed of both Mozilla and non-Mozilla members, and `rust` on GitHub has had over [1,500 unique contributors](https://github.com/rust-lang/rust/) so far.
+The [Rust Team](https://www.rust-lang.org/team.html) is composed of both Mozilla and non-Mozilla members, and `rust` on GitHub has had over [2,000 unique contributors](https://github.com/rust-lang/rust/) so far.

 As far as [project governance](https://github.com/rust-lang/rfcs/blob/master/text/1068-rust-governance.md) goes, Rust is managed by a core team that sets the vision and priorities for the project, guiding it from a global perspective.
 There are also subteams to guide and foster development of particular areas of interest, including the core language, the compiler, Rust libraries, Rust tools, and moderation of the official Rust communities.
 Designs in each of these areas are advanced through an [RFC process](https://github.com/rust-lang/rfcs).
 For changes which do not require an RFC, decisions are made through pull requests on the [`rustc` repository](https://github.com/rust-lang/rust).

+Long term planning is guided by a [yearly roadmap](https://github.com/brson/rfcs/blob/north-star/text/0000-north-star.md), with specific milestones set each year.

 <h3><a href="#what-are-some-non-goals" name="what-are-some-non-goals">
 What are some non-goals of Rust?